-If you’re currently seeking a job in the run up to Brexit, you likely have many questions about the effect Brexit will have on your job search and prospects.
+If you’re currently seeking a job in the run up to Brexit’s new January 2020 deadline, you likely have many questions about the effect of Brexit on your job search and prospects.

-Just as there’s uncertainty surrounding the true impact of Brexit on nearly everything, the UK job market is no different, with different sources suggesting opposing views of Brexit and jobs.
+There’s still uncertainty surrounding the true impact of Brexit on nearly everything, and the UK job market is no different, with different sources suggesting opposing views of Brexit and jobs.

-On one hand, this year the Office of National Statistics (ONS) estimated an average employment rate of 76.1% between May-July 2019, the joint-highest on record since 1970.
+On one hand, last year in 2019 the Office of National Statistics (ONS) estimated an average employment rate of 76.1% between May-July 2019, the joint-highest on record since 1970.

 On the other hand, due to Brexit many companies are either going bust or leaving the country altogether - taking their jobs and prospects with them.

-Essentially, if the UK’s economy is negatively affected by Brexit as many reports suggest, companies are bound to be less likely to hire, meaning fewer job openings and therefore tougher competition for roles.
+Essentially, if the UK’s economy is negatively affected by Brexit then companies will be less likely to hire, meaning fewer job openings and therefore tougher competition for roles.

 In this blog we’ll take a broad look at Brexit and jobs, considering what experts know so far, what we might be able to predict, and how you can Brexit-proof your job search.